The Mac mini, Price Reductions, and the Road Ahead

 The biggest bottleneck on the Mac mini is the laptop hard drive.
 At 4200 rpm, it's slower than the 5400 rpm drive Apple puts in the eMac.
 Faster 3.5" hard drives are very affordable, but faster laptop drives aren't.

-Apple could address this by offering faster drives for the Mac mini, but even then they'll be limited to 100 GB drives.
+Apple could address this by offering faster drives for the Mac mini, but even then it will be limited to 100 GB drives.
 At present, there's nothing bigger in the 2.5" form factor.

-The extra space might allow Apple to use faster G4s inside the mini Plus, perhaps 1.33 GHz and 1.5 GHz (same as current PowerBooks).
-Add a better graphics subsystem - or at least more video memory - and you've got a tiny Mac a power user could love.
+The extra space might allow Apple to use faster G4s inside the Mini Plus, perhaps 1.33 GHz and 1.5 GHz (same as current PowerBooks).
+Add a better graphics subsystem - or at least more video memory - and you've got a tiny Mac that a power user could love.

 The mini Meets the Past